 - Inappropriate behaviour

 - Homework not done

 - Unsatisfactory work

 - Lack of equipment

 - Off task on device

 - Incorrect uniform

+- More than 5 minutes late to lessons

-Credits and Debits will be entered onto ISAMS directly by members of staff.
+Credits and Debits will be entered onto iSAMS directly by members of staff.

-All pastoral and academic matters will be investigated and monitored by the Form Tutors and Heads of Key stage initially.
-The Deputy Head Pastoral and the Deputy Head Academic will support where necessary.
+All pastoral and academic matters will be investigated and monitored by the Form Tutors initially.
+The Deputy Head will support where necessary.